phguo/phguo.github.io/README.md

 ## Education

 __Ph.D.
 Student__, Management Science and Engineering, Apr.
 2019 - present
-- __Nanjing University of Aeronautics and Astronautics__, Najing, China
+- __Nanjing University of Aeronautics and Astronautics__, Nanjing, China
 - College of Economics and Management
 - Concentrations: Logistics and Supply Chain Management

 __M.S.__, Management Science and Engineering, Apr.
 2019
-- __Nanjing University of Aeronautics and Astronautics__, Najing, China
+- __Nanjing University of Aeronautics and Astronautics__, Nanjing, China
 - College of Economics and Management
 - Concentrations: Disaster Operations Management<br>
 - Thesis: _Models and Algorithms for Post Disaster